 Lottery annuity payments are not like traditional insurance annuities.
 When you choose the annuity option for a Powerball or Mega Millions jackpot, the lottery commission uses the cash value of the prize to purchase U.S. Treasury bonds (specifically, Treasury STRIPS).
 Those bonds mature at different intervals over 29 years, funding your 30 annual payments.

 The key feature of modern lottery annuities is the 5% annual increase.
 Each payment is 5% larger than the previous year’s payment, designed to help protect your purchasing power against inflation.
-This means your first payment is the smallest and your final payment is the largest, by a significant margin.
+This means your first payment is the smallest and your final payment is the largest, roughly four times the size of the first.

 Here is how the basic structure works: